 Cost: The service is free, but it does send direct marketing communications including post, telephone calls, SMS or email to customers who register for the service (although you can choose to opt out).

 Ozdocsonline lets patients ask participating GPs for online appointment bookings, prescriptions, pathology results, referrals and consultations.

-Cost: The service isn't covered by Medicare but the site claims the average cost for requests is $20.
+Cost: The service isn't covered by Medicare, but the site claims the average cost of requests is $20.

 DocBook is another website that lets patients browse practices, search by location and make an appointment with a GP.
-The service is available in NSW, Victoria, WA, SA and Queensland, though the choice of participating surgeries is fairly limited.
+The service is available Australia-wide (excluding the Northern Territory), although the choice of participating surgeries is fairly limited.

-You've woken up on a workday feeling dreadful and call in sick, but you'll need to produce a medical certificate.
-The last thing you feel like doing is leaving the couch in search of a doctor to write you a certificate.
-Turns out there are sites that can help you with that too.
+You've woken up on a workday feeling dreadful and call in sick, but you'll need a medical certificate.
+The last thing you feel like doing is leaving your bed in search of a doctor to write you a certificate.
+Thankfully, there are sites that can help you with that too.

-Dr Sicknote will set you up with a Skype consultation with a GP to discuss the issuing of a medical certificate or a referral to a specialist.
-If a medical certificate is required it will be emailed after the online consult by midnight that night.
+Qoctor will set you up with a video consultation with a GP to discuss the issuing of a medical certificate, prescription or a referral to a specialist.
+If you need a medical certificate, you can download it immediately after your consultation..